DataBiosphere/cgp-deployment/README.md

 These components are setup with the install process available in this repository:

-* [Boardwalk](boardwalk/README.md): our file browsing portal on top of the Blue Box
+* [Boardwalk](boardwalk/README.md): our file browsing portal on top of the HCA/DataBiosphere Data Storage System

 These are related projects that are either already setup and available for use on the web or are used by components above:

 * [Dockstore](https://dockstore.org): our workflow and tool sharing platform
-* [Toil](https://github.com/BD2KGenomics/toil): our workflow engine, these workflows are shared via Dockstore
+* [Toil](https://github.com/DataBiosphere/toil): our workflow engine, these workflows are shared via Dockstore

-## Setting up the Enviroment
+## Setting up the Environment

 These directions below assume you are using AWS.
 We will include additional cloud instructions as `cgp-deployment` matures.